Skip to Recipe

 Instructions

-This water may seem too little to you to cook the peppers.
+6. This water may seem too little to you to cook the peppers.
 But after boiling well, you will see that it has risen sufficiently.
-Just in case, if you see that this water has completely disappeared before the food is cooked, you can add a little more.
+If you see that this water has completely disappeared before the food is cooked, you can add a little more.

-Bring a small saucepan 5 minutes before the pepper stuffed is cooked.
+8. Bring a small saucepan to a boil 5 minutes before the pepper stuffed is cooked.
 Put some olive oil in it.
 Heat the oil.
 Then add 2 tbsp of dried mint.
 Fry for about 10-15 seconds.
 Then pour this mint oil over the stuffing.
-Cook them all together for another 5 minutes and turn off the stove.
+Cook them all together for another 5 minutes, and turn off the stove.

-This last step is actually the hardest part.
-Can smell its deliciousness, knowing that the food is cooked but couldn’t eat it.
+9. This last step is the hardest part.
+You can smell its deliciousness, knowing that the food is cooked, but you can’t eat it.
 Yes, you read it right.
 The most important point that makes this dish really delicious is the waiting time it needs after cooking.

 Notes